Adjustments for neurodiversity Reasonable adjustments at work

 • it can take a long time to be diagnosed – there are long NHS waiting times

-• getting one can be expensive – if an employee decides to use private healthcare because of the long NHS waiting times
+• getting one can be expensive – if a worker decides to use private healthcare because of the long NHS waiting times

 Someone can be diagnosed at any stage in their life.
 Things people can go through as an adult can also make neurodivergent traits more obvious, leading to a diagnosis.
 For example, the menopause or having long covid.

-Even if they do not have a diagnosis, employees might have neurodivergent characteristics.
+Even if they do not have a diagnosis, workers might have neurodivergent characteristics.
 And this could mean they need support at work.

-It can be emotionally difficult for employees who:
+It can be emotionally difficult for workers who:

 • are struggling with a condition but do not have a diagnosis